People

 Graduate Students

 Nicolás Bueno is a co-advised PhD student with Prof. Luis F. Ayala.
 Before joining Penn State, he completed a BSc and later a MSc from the Universidad Nacional de Colombia, both in petroleum engineering.
 His past research has focused on the field-scale modeling of enhanced chemical and thermal recovery methods for difficult-to-produce hydrocarbons.
-His current research is aimed at developing lattice Boltzmann methods for understanding the fluid dynamics of partially miscible systems, with applications to geologic CO2 storage and unconventional resources.
+His current research is aimed at developing computational models and theories for understanding Ostwald ripening of partially miscible bubbles in porous media with applications to underground hydrogen storage.

 Image